Real-Time Spray Advisory

 Temperature & Volatilization

-Heat causes certain active ingredients — particularly dicamba, 2,4-D ester, and clopyralid — to volatilize off the leaf surface hours after application, drifting as a gas to sensitive plants.
+Heat causes certain active ingredients — particularly dicamba, 2,4-D ester, and clopyralid — to volatilize off the leaf surface hours after application.
 Above 85°F this off-gassing risk increases sharply.
-Dicamba labels now specifically restrict applications above certain temperature thresholds.

 Critical above 85°F for dicamba/2,4-D